-Wellington's Transmission Gully motorway project faces fresh delays due to Covid-19
+Almost 100 Transmission Gully workers no longer in NZ

 The Transport Agency understood the builder was making adjustments to the work programme after the lockdown period in line with the change of season.

-"Many of the activities due to be completed were not scheduled to be worked on at the onset of winter so this requires a major change in how work on Transmission Gully will need to be delivered", Thackwray said.
+"Many of the activities due to be completed were not scheduled to be worked on at the onset of winter so this requires a major change in how work on Transmission Gully will need to be delivered," Thackwray said.

 These further details from NZTA on the state of the project follows a press release issued this morning by Road Transport Forum chief executive Nick Leggett calling on the Government for urgent clarity on Transmission Gully's completion date.